Our favorite green paint color

 We love Livable Green so much that not only have we used it on the main floor of our current house, but on our first home as well.
 If you are looking for a neutral color that is just a little different than your typical beige or gray, you may want to check out Liveable Green SW 6176 paint for your next home painting project.

 Is Green a good color for a house?

-Stick with us, but we think different green tones of paint are going to be scene a lot.
+Stick with us, but we think different green tones of paint are going to be seen a lot.
 Accent wood colors, white trim and craftsman style.
 And there are so many different varieties of green paints out there.
 We have even been seeing cabinets in green colors really add some fun to kitchens and bathrooms.

 Pin for later!